reed-adept/aria-matlab/README.txt

 See documentation in ariac.h for more information.

+Currently the Aria Matlab interface can only connect to one robot, and can only connect directly to the robot via serial connection (by running on an onboard computer or computer directly connected), or a TCP connection to a robot's wifi interface device.

 How to add new functions to the Matlab interface
 ------------------------------------------------

+The Aria-Matlab interface is intended to be a base upon which any additional features and functions you require can be easily added.

-To add a feature to the Matlab interface that is not currently available, it must first be added to the ariac C library (if not already present in ariac).
+To add a function to the Matlab interface that is not currently available, it must first be added to the ariac C library (if not already present in ariac).
 Any objects needed for the new feature must be instantiated in arrobot_connect or similar, and a pointer stored in ariac (see how ArRobot etc. are currently